reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/cli/c8y/events/c8y_events_createBinary.md

 $ c8y events createBinary --id 12345 --file ./myfile.log
 Add a binary to an event

+$ c8y events createBinary --id 12345 --file ./myfile.log --name "myfile-2022-03-31.txt"
+Add a binary to an event using a custom name and use an auto-detected mime-type

-$ c8y events createBinary --id 12345 --file ./myfile.log --name "myfile-2022-03-31.log"
+$ c8y events createBinary --id 12345 --file ./myfile.log --name "example.bin" --type "application/octet-stream"
-Add a binary to an event using a custom name
+Add a binary to an event using a custom name and use an explicit mime-type

 ```